-This new booklet on the geology of the Fossil Grove is aimed everyone with an interest in geology, however slight - but it does contain more detail for students, professionals and academics alike and for whom some further reading is suggested.
+This new booklet on the geology of the Fossil Grove is aimed at everyone with an interest in geology, but it does contain more detail for students and professionals for whom some further reading is suggested.

-A separate section on the geological framework of the Glasgow area is included, and for the beginner unfamilar with some technical terms, a short glossary is included.
+A separate section on the geological framework of the Glasgow area is included, and for the beginner unfamiliar with some technical terms, a short glossary is included.

 This guide includes several localities in the quarry area - which is always open.
-The Fossil House itself is open on weekend afternoons from April-October.
+The Fossil House itself is generally closed but is currently being opened by volunteers from the Fossil Grove Trust some afternoons from April-October.
+Check the Trust's website at www.fossilgrove glasgow for specific details.

-The descriptions of the localities in the guide uses two font styles - the text in italics contains the geological descriptions and interpretations at each locality; whereas the regular font style is used for directions, history and other points of interest.
+The descriptions of the localities in the guide uses two font styles - the text in italics contains the geological descriptions at each locality; whereas the regular font style is used for directions, history and other points of interest.